 A Community Response to a Global Pandemic: An Opinion|Inpui (Kabui)

-Image credit: Holang Ngonamai, for representational purpose only
+Image credit: Holang Ngonamai, for representational purposes only

 Being Compassionate: Looking Within

-Secondly, we would like to point out the need to extend relief measures towards our own people living in the various parts of Imphal valley (Changangei, Tamphagei, Pantilong, Yurembam, etc.).
+Secondly, we would like to point out the need to extend relief measures to our own people living in the various parts of Imphal Valley (Changangei, Tamphagei, Pantilong, Yurembam, etc.).
 We need to connect with each other during this difficult time and such an initiative will bring us more closer as one community.

-Fourthly, we need to rely on an authentic source of information/news, and our knowledge on the COVID-19 pandemic should not be based on fake news and fear-mongering.
-We, as a responsible community should adhere to the guidelines and directives of the local/district administration and the state government in order to successfully contain this disease.
+Fourthly, we need to rely on an authentic source of information/news, and our knowledge of the COVID-19 pandemic should not be based on fake news and fear-mongering.
+We, as a responsible community, should adhere to the guidelines and directives of the local/district administration and the state government in order to successfully contain this disease.

-We hope more people realize the gravity of the situation and come forward in assisting one another.
+We hope more people realize the gravity of the situation and come forward to assist one another.
 We as a community cannot afford to look in a different direction during this global pandemic.

 Inpui Ringsei Ding Ngo.